Reading pulse output from kWh meters.

 Safety

-Make sure your meter's pulse output is not connected to high voltage mains (within the meter) some meters have one of the pulse output connectors connected to neutral.
-If your meter is one of these you will need other isolation circuitry to interface with an arduino.
+Watch out for mains connected pulse outputs: Make sure your meter's pulse output is not connected to the high voltage mains (within the meter).
+Some meters have one of the pulse output connectors connected to neutral.
+If your meter is one of these you will need isolation circuitry to interface with an Arduino.

-The pulse outputs are usually very close to live wires, so watch out for those too!
+Live wire proximity: The pulse outputs are usually very close to live wires, so watch out for those too!

 Pulse output meter to Arduino connection diagram: